vladimirkononov/core-project/README.md

 # Basic Project :+1:

-*Structure for creating a Core Java Project.*
+*Structure for creating a Basic Java Project.*

 **Java 7**